First Look: Hyundai Staria Electric impresses on style & comfort, falls short on range

 The Hyundai Staria Electric is the brand’s biggest EV yet and directly competes with the VW ID.
 Buzz in Europe.
-We had a chance to check out the new electric minivan at its world premiere and see if it could offer the kind of shift the U.S. minivan segment did not get from the German model.
+We had a chance to check out the new EV and see if it could offer the kind of shift the U.S. minivan segment did not get from the German model.
 Here’s what we found out:

 Exterior

-The Hyundai Staria Electric closely resembles its ICE donor, since the original design itself looked quite futuristic and aerodynamic, just how one would expect a modern electric minivan to look like.
+The Hyundai Staria Electric closely resembles its ICE donor, since the original design itself looked quite futuristic and aerodynamic, just as one would expect a modern electric minivan to look.
 The electric derivative looks sleeker with subtle exterior changes.

 At the front, we noticed that Hyundai has replaced the conventional grille with a smooth, body-colored panel that integrates an off-center charging port cover.
 A separate lower panel incorporates active grille shutters and features a horizontal slat pattern.

-We also found out that Hyundai has added “STARIA” inscription on the left side of the DRL strip, which gives a nice touch of sophistication.
+We also found out that Hyundai has added a “STARIA” inscription on the left side of the DRL strip, which adds a touch of sophistication.

 Interior

-In Europe, Hyundai will offer the Staria Electric in seven- and nine-seat versions.
-The company will equip it with features like Digital Key, heated and ventilated first- and second-row seats, dual 12.3-inch cockpit displays, and 100-watt USB ports.
+In Europe, the company will give a choice of 7 and 9 seats and offer features like Digital Key, heated and ventilated first- and second-row seats, dual 12.3-inch cockpit displays, and 100-watt USB ports.

 Seat comfort in the front left little to complain about.
 Even at around six feet tall, we found the driving position comfortable.
 The seat offers good back support, good shoulder support, generous headroom, and very good under-thigh support.